djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 > to make more visible the work that takes place quite invisibly in third spaces and to consider the complexity, challenges, and value of blended working and to highlight the great potential of boundary crossing in contemporary higher education settings.

 **Research question**

+During an LMS migration
+- what type of entangled relations/assemblages usefully help break the iron triangle?
+- what role do entangled relationships play in breaking the iron triangle?

 **overview**